 To make an informed decision on whether to provide consent for your personal data to be processed or stored by Learnerbly using this website, we need to make you aware of other organisations that act as Data Processors for us in the provision of our services to you:

-- Google (https://policies.google.com/privacy/frameworks), a provider of web analytics, cloud and communications services based in the US who have declared compliance with the EU-US Privacy Shield Framework, as set forth by the US Department of Commerce, covering the collection, use and retention of personal data transferred from the UK/EU to the United States.
+- Google, (https://policies.google.com/privacy/frameworks/), a provider for web analytics, cloud and communications services (ie. contacting the Client’s employee about a variant in the resource vie email, sending across monthly invoices and available balance), based in the US who have declared compliance with the Standard Contractual Clauses, as approved by the European Commission under Decision 2010/87/EU, covering the collection, use and retention of personal data transferred from the UK/EU

-- AWS, Amazon (https://aws.amazon.com/compliance/eu-us-privacy-shield-faq/) a provider of web analytics, cloud-based hosting and communications services based in the US who have declared compliance with the EU-US Privacy Shield Framework, as set forth by the US Department of Commerce, covering the collection, use and retention of personal data transferred from the UK/EU to the United States
+- AWS, Amazon (https://aws.amazon.com/blogs/security/aws-gdpr-data-processing-addendum/) a provider of web analytics, cloud-based hosting and communications services based in the US who have declared compliance with the Standard Contractual Clauses, as approved by the European Commission under Decision 2010/87/EU, covering the collection, use and retention of personal data transferred from the UK/EU

-- Hubspot (https://legal.hubspot.com/privacy-policy), a provider of software products for tracked communications, sales and marketing based in the US who have declared compliance with the EU-US Privacy Shield Framework, as set forth by the US Department of Commerce, covering the collection, use and retention of personal data transferred from the UK/EU to the United States.
+- Hubspot (https://legal.hubspot.com/privacy-policy/), a provider of software products for internal communications, sales and marketing based in the US who have declared compliance with the Standard Contractual Clauses, as approved by the European Commission under Decision 2010/87/EU, covering the collection, use and retention of personal data transferred from the UK/EU

-- Intercom (https://www.intercom.com/terms-and-policies#eu-us), a customer messaging platform based in the US who have declared compliance with the EU-US Privacy Shield Framework, as set forth by the US Department of Commerce, covering the collection, use and retention of personal data transferred from the UK/EU to the United States.
+- Intercom (https://www.intercom.com/terms-and-policies#eu-us), a customer messaging platform based in the US who have declared compliance with the Standard Contractual Clauses, as approved by the European Commission under Decision 2010/87/EU, covering the collection, use and retention of personal data transferred from the UK/EU

 - Teamtailor (https://www.teamtailor.com/en/privacy-policy/) a provider of applicant tracking system software based in the EU who have declared compliance with the General Data Protection Regulation.

-- Iterable (https://iterable.com/trust/gdpr-commitment/) a provider of growth marketing service based in the US who have declared compliance with the EU-US Privacy Shield Framework, as set forth by the US Department of Commerce, covering the collection, use and retention of personal data transferred from the UK/EU to the United States.
+- Iterable (https://iterable.com/trust/gdpr-commitment/) a provider of growth marketing service based in the US who have declared compliance with the Standard Contractual Clauses, as approved by the European Commission under Decision 2010/87/EU, covering the collection, use and retention of personal data transferred from the UK/EU

-- Hotjar (https://www.hotjar.com/legal/policies/privacy) a provider of data analysis service based in the US who have declared compliance with the EU-US Privacy Shield Framework, as set forth by the US Department of Commerce, covering the collection, use and retention of personal data transferred from the UK/EU to the United States.
+- Hotjar (https://www.hotjar.com/legal/policies/privacy) a provider of data analysis service based in the US who have declared compliance with the Standard Contractual Clauses, as approved by the European Commission under Decision 2010/87/EU, covering the collection, use and retention of personal data transferred from the UK/EU

 Cookies are small text files sent by us to your computer, or from your computer or mobile device to us each time you visit our website.
 They are unique to your device or web browser.
 Session-based cookies last only whilst the browser is open and are automatically deleted when the browser is closed.
 Persistent cookies last until you (or your browser) deletes them, or until they expire.